ashokfernandez/FocusBadger/README.md

 ## Why FocusBadger?

 - **See the whole story.** Each card shows urgency, importance, and effort so you can quickly decide which bets matter now and which can wait.
-- **Match the moment.** Drag cards between "Today," "This Week," and "Later" to shape a realistic plan, then flip the mood switch for quick wins or deep work.
+- **Match the moment.** Drag cards between "Today," "This Week," and "Later" to shape a realistic plan, then flip the mood switch to spotlight the next 1–5 tasks that match your energy.
 - **Stay grounded.** Gather work, home, and side quests into one calm view so nothing slips.
 - **Own your data.** Everything lives in approachable JSONL that plays nicely with Git, scripts, and AI helpers.